Historian in Residence

 Community invitation

-Two contract positions are offered each financial year for qualified and experienced historians or other relevant professionals.
+There are two contract positions available for qualified and experienced historians or other relevant professionals, with a stipend of $12,500 per historian.

 This flexible program is linked to the following sites where historians can access council’s collections: